-Students are required to attend all class meetings every Thursday, 6:00-9:50 PM in AT 205.
+Students are required to attend all class meetings every Thursday, 6:00-7:50 PM in AT 205.

-Drop Policy: By Thursday of THE SECOND WEEK OF THE COURSE you must purchase the text and the lab access, and have logged into the Jones and Bartlett site that provides the Moodle "main office" for the class and the critically important virtual laboratory.
-By midnight on Wednesday of the second week, you will also have completed and turned in (to J& B M oodle) all of the Week 1 Lab assignment posted on the website (we will ignore the "challenge" assignments).
+Drop Policy: By midnight, Wednesday of THE SECOND WEEK OF THE COURSE you must purchase the text and the lab access, and have logged into the Jones and Bartlett site that provides the Moodle "main office" for the class and the critically important virtual laboratory.
+By midnight on Thursday of the second week, you will also have completed and turned in (to J&B Moodle) the Week 1 Lab assignment posted on the website (we will ignore the "challenge" assignments).
+(Note: This due date is one day later than I will expect for all remaining Lab assignments, which will be due at midnight Wednesday of each week.)

-Failure to do so will result in a DROP.
+Failure to do so may result in a DROP.